 Setting out From Fisherman’s Wharf

 I love the Wharf- The sights, smells, sounds, and sea air instantly take me back to a simpler time, and there’s always something interesting to watch.
-The level route along the southern side of the strait offers a full view of the scenery on the open water — From passing sailboats and the Wave Organ to far-off Alcatraz Island, there’s plenty to see, and this self-guided bike tour makes it effortless to get your bearings.
+The level route along the southern side of the strait offers a full view of the scenery on the open water — From passing sailboats and the Wave Organ to far-off Alcatraz Island, there’s plenty to see, and this San Francisco self-guided bike tour makes it effortless to get your bearings.

-Rambling Across the Golden Gate
+Biking Across the Golden Gate Bridge

 This laid-back eight-miler never fails to prove interesting, even to long-time San Francisco residents.
 Of course, sailing by at a comfortable speed while motorists sit stuck in traffic is pretty satisfying, but there are also far more exciting things to see.